-Justin Duhaime is an award-winning guitarist, composer and educator with a deep passion and commitment to music.
+Justin Duhaime is an award-winning guitarist, composer and teacher with a deep passion and commitment to music.
 Justin bought his first guitar at the age of 12.
 At 14 years old, he was practicing and composing 6 to 16 hours a day.
 At 18, he took his first guitar lessons and subsequently pursued formal music studies and graduated with a B.Mus with High Honours.
 He has studied with David Liebman, Vic Juris, Denis Chang, Jesse Stewart, Roddy Ellias, Mark Ferguson, and Tim Bedner among others.

 “Justin Duhaime approached me for some guitar lessons in 2017.
 I loved his musicianship immediately: plenty of great ideas, well played, and a clearly abundant work ethic.
 I’ve taught guitarists all over Canada and haven’t heard any more promising than Justin.”

 “Justin took several classes with me […] his work was exceptional, consistently demonstrating a high level of creativity, musicianship, and originality.
 Even then, his work was of such high calibre that it did not seem like that of an undergraduate student, but rather the work of an innovative professional musician.”